Project Peach

 • can happen several times a day or once a year – it varies

-• can be triggered by tiredness, caffeine, alcohol or drugs – but often there's no obvious trigger
+• can be triggered by caffeine, alcohol or drugs – but often there's no obvious trigger

-• can happen at any age, but often starts for the first time in children and young adults – many people have their first symptoms between 25 and 40
+• can happen at any age, but often starts for the first time in children and young adults – many people have their first symptoms between 25 and 40 years old

 You may get no other symptoms, but sometimes people also:

-• have chest pain
+• have chest pain or discomfort

-• feel weak, breathless or lightheaded
+• feel weak, breathless, lightheaded or dizzy

 • feel tired

-See a GP if you keep getting a fast heartbeat
+• you keep getting a fast heartbeat

 It's important to get it checked out.
 You might need a test, such as an electrocardiogram (ECG), to find out what's going on.

-Call 999 or go to A&E if:
+Call 999 if:

-• you have been diagnosed with SVT and your episode has lasted longer than 30 minutes
+• you've been diagnosed with supraventricular tachycardia (SVT) and your episode has lasted longer than usual

-• you have sudden shortness of breath with chest pain
+• you have a fast heartbeat with shortness of breath, chest pain or feeling faint

 You need to go to hospital for treatment immediately.